 In Google Sheets, you will copy the workbook to your Google Drive.

-- To begin copying the practice workbook, click the following button:
+- To begin copying the practice workbook in a new browser window,

 A copy of the file is now open and, by default, is saved in your Google Drive.
 The filename now has the words "Copy of" at the beginning.

 We are still working in the Bike Parts worksheet.
 We need to adjust the worksheet so that when a user searches for a part number, not only is the price returned, but the supplier number is as well.
 This can be accomplished by adding a second VLOOKUP function to cell B3, Supplier Number.